 - 1/4 tsp cornstarch or potato starch (for Passover use potato starch)

 - Black pepper

-- 1/4 cup pomegranate molasses (click here for the recipe), room temperature
+- 1/4 cup pomegranate molasses (click here for the recipe - use the sweetened version), room temperature

 - Fresh pomegranate seeds and mint for garnish (optional)

 - Place rack in the middle of the oven and preheat to 300 degrees F. Rinse the fish fillets in cold water and pat dry with a paper towel.
 In a small bowl, mix together the brown sugar, salt, and corn or potato starch.
 Rub the flesh side of the fillets evenly with the brown sugar mixture.
 Sprinkle the fillets lightly with black pepper.